boxed/kodare.net/_posts/2020-05-14-introducing_iommi_2.markdown

 material to cover.
 I hope you want to give iommi a try.

-The full documentation is at [iommi.rocks](https://docs.iommi.rocks), and we are on github at [TriOptima/iommi](https://github.com/TriOptima/iommi/)
+The full documentation is at [iommi.rocks](https://docs.iommi.rocks), and we are on github at [TriOptima/iommi](https://github.com/TriOptima/iommi/).
+This example project is at [boxed/Supernaut](https://github.com/boxed/Supernaut).